matheusmaldaner/EcoLogic/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Please fork this repository and submit a pull request.
 Ensure that your code passes all tests and adheres to our style guide.
----

-Let me know if you'd like more customization or any additional sections.